code-philia/CoEdPilot-extension/README.md

+> [!WARNING]
+> You are now at beta version of CoEdPilot extension.
+We will release better backend models and more features at the version.
+The design does not strictly follow the content of the CoedPilot paper.
+If you have any questions or suggestions, please feel free to raise an issue.

 # ✏️ CoEdPilot

 CoEdPilot is a Visual Studio Code extension that features automatic code edit recommendations, proposed by the paper "*CoEdPilot: Recommending Code Edits with Learned Prior Edit Relevance, Project-wise Awareness, and Interactive Nature*" by Chenyan Liu, Yufan Cai, Yun Lin, Yuhuan Huang, Yunrui Pei, Bo Jiang, Ping Yang, Jin Song Dong, and Hong Mei.
 Presented at ISSTA'24.